 CT Scan: This type of imaging is used to analyze bone and spinal cord compression.

 There are many different treatment options for patients with cervical fractures.
 The fracture’s location, severity of the fracture, and symptoms will determine the treatment plan.
 Treatment for fractures include surgery, immobilization, physical therapy, and medication.
 For a suspected fracture, it is important not to move the patient until the neck is stable.
 The exception to this rule is if the patient is in a life threatening situation from an accident.
 Therefore, it is best to call 911 as soon as possible for cervical fractures.

 - Surgery: Surgical intervention may require plates, screws, or wires to reconnect bone fragmentation and hold them in place.
 Surgery may be necessary to repair vertebrae, alleviate pressure on the spinal cord, or remove any damaged vertebral discs.

-- Immobilization: Some fractures can be treated by wearing a neck immobilizer (brace or collar) for up to eight weeks.
+- Immobilization: Treatment for some fractures can be by wearing a neck immobilizer (brace or collar) for up to eight weeks.

 - Medication: Used to control pain and inflammation.
 On occasion, antibiotics will be prescribed if an infection is present.